 Chances are, if you’ve ever touched a frog, you’ve had a wart or two.
-Kidding!
+Just kidding!
 That’s just a myth.
-But really, warts are common viral and dermatological problem, caused by the human papilloma virus.
+Warts are common viral and dermatological problem, caused by the human papilloma virus, not an amphibian.
 This means that warts are contagious, easily passed from person to person, and one initial wart can cause the growth of more warts, which may eventually cause some dermatological issues.
 Because of this (just like any other contagious infection), hygiene is one of the biggest factors in getting rid of your warts quickly and relatively painlessly, as well as preventing spread of warts to other parts of your body or other people.

 No conclusive research has been done on the what causes warts to grow and appear as they do, or on how to get rid of warts once and for all.
 This means that the best thing you can do to get rid of warts is try the tried-and-true do-it-yourself wart solutions offered here, and seek professional wart removal if those techniques don’t work.